 Diagnostic Molecular Scientist

-A part of the allied health professionals family, diagnostic molecular science involves laboratory testing on RNA and DNA.
+Diagnostic molecular science is part of the allied health professionals’ family and involves laboratory testing on RNA and DNA.
 These tests are mainly used for diagnosing and monitoring hereditary conditions such as leukemia and infectious diseases.

 A diagnostic molecular scientist has three areas of responsibility: performing diagnostic testing, designing and processing RNA and DNA isolation tests, and researching infectious diseases.

-Diagnostic molecular scientists primarily work in laboratories, studying various human samples including fetal cells, hair follicles, and blood and bone.
+Diagnostic molecular scientists primarily work in laboratories, studying various human samples, including fetal cells, hair follicles, and blood and bone.
 Their duties include sequencing DNA, preparing samples, reporting findings, and analyzing data.
-They use computerized equipment as well as manual processes for analyzing substances at the molecular level.
-The complexity of the process and the type of equipment required depends on what the scientist is looking for and the material being tested.
+They use computerized equipment as well as manual processes to analyze substances at the molecular level.
+The complexity of the process and the type of equipment required depend on what the scientist is looking for and the material being tested.

-These professionals perform tests such as gene expression profiles, allele-specific PCR, and CGH microarrays as specialized molecular scientists.
-These may be used to identify genetic disorders and discover people who are at risk of developing cancer, and other serious conditions such as Alzheimer’s.
+As specialized molecular scientists, these professionals perform tests such as gene expression profiles, allele-specific PCR, and CGH microarrays.
+These may be used to identify genetic disorders and discover people who are at risk of developing cancer and other serious conditions, such as Alzheimer’s.
 Diagnostic molecular scientists also play a role in treating infections.

 The following guide provides an overview of what it takes to become a molecular scientist.